Introduction to Python Statistics Module

 4. median(data)

-Median value or middle value is returned of data.
+The median value or middle value is returned data.
 When the data number points are even, the median interpolates and prints by taking the average of two middle values.
-If empty data found, StatisticsError is raised.
+If the function encounters empty data, it raises a StatisticsError.

 5. multimode(data)